zama-ai/httpz-solidity/docs/fundamentals/architecture_overview.md

 ### **2.2 Challenges in blockchain integration**
 Integrating FHE into blockchain systems posed several challenges that needed to be addressed to achieve the goals of confidentiality, composability, and scalability:

-1. **Transparency and Privacy**: Blockchains are inherently transparent, where all on-chain data is publicly visible.
+1. **Transparency and privacy**: Blockchains are inherently transparent, where all on-chain data is publicly visible.
 FHE solves this by keeping all sensitive data encrypted, ensuring privacy without sacrificing usability.
-2. **Public Verifiability**: On-chain computations need to be verifiable by all participants.
+2. **Public verifiability**: On-chain computations need to be verifiable by all participants.
 This required a mechanism to confirm the correctness of encrypted computations without revealing their inputs or outputs.
 3. **Composability**: Smart contracts needed to interact seamlessly with each other, even when operating on encrypted data.
-4. **Performance and Scalability**: FHE computations are resource-intensive, and blockchain systems require high throughput to remain practical.
+4. **Performance and scalability**: FHE computations are resource-intensive, and blockchain systems require high throughput to remain practical.

 To overcome these challenges, Zama introduced a hybrid architecture for fhEVM that combines:

  - **On-chain** functionality for managing state and enforcing access controls.
  - **Off-chain** processing via a coprocessor to execute resource-intensive FHE computations.

 ## **3 fhEVM components overview**